-JACKIF BARRETT Record-breaking Canadian Powerlifter Jackie Barrett made history vet again as the first-ever Special Olympics athlete inducted into Canada's Sports Hall of Fame.
-The now retired Corner Brook athlete, also known as "the Newfoundland Moose," has broken not only Special Olympics records throughout his 28-year career, but also those of his able-bodied counterparts.
+JACKIE BARRETT Record-breaking Canadian Powerlifter Jackie Barrett made history yet again as the first-ever Special Olympics tablete inducted into Canada's Sports Hall of Fame.
+The now retired Corner Brook athlete, also known as 'the Newfoundland Moose,' has broken not only Special Olympics records throughout his 28-year career, but also those of his able bodied counterparts.
 At the Special Olympics World Summer Games Los Angeles 2015, Barrett's 611-pound squat broke Special Olympics records, as well as the Newfoundland Men's Master-1 Super-Heavyweight record.
 Canada's Sports Hall of Fame announced its Class of 2020/21, which included Barrett as one of only 11 Canadians to receive the Order of Sport award - Canada's highest sporting honour.
-"What a historic moment to be the first Special Olympics athlete ever to be inducted into Canada's Sports Hall of Fame."
-Barrett said.
-"I want to thank ... the Special Olympics family from Nova Scotia.
-Newfoundland & Labrador and across Canada for supporting me to become a successful athlete from the The inductees are chosen based on their ability to lead and inspire both on and off the field of play. for their sports accomplishments and in recognition of their continuing role in building Canada through sport and the value they return to their communities. grassroots level all the way to four trips to the Special Olympics World Summer Games."
+"What a historic moment to be the first Special Olympics ashibete ever to be inducted into Canada's Sports Hail of Fame," Barrett said.
+"I want to thank... the Special Olympics Family From Nova Scotia, Newfoundland & Labrador and across Canada for supporting me to become a successful athlete from the grassroots level all the way to for utrips to the Special Olympics World Summer Games."
+The inductees are chosen based on their ability to lead and inspire both on and off the field of play, for their sports accomplishments and in recognition of their continuing role in building Canada through sport and the value they return to their communities.